hzio/ShellScripts/scripts/configure_jdk/README.md

 # Script Description
-A shell script for configuring JDK on Linux
+ A shell script for configuring JDK conveniently on Linux